bdambrosio/AllTheWorldAPlay/README.md

 ## A simple toy to test the Humanity of your LLM

+### Newest: 5/19/2024 - TabbyAPI *may* work for you.
+Problem is a difference between how Tabby and HF interpret chat templates.
-### Newest: 5/19/24 - now works with TabbyAPI and compatibles running on port 5000, as well as utils/exl_server, so you have a choice.
+- 5/19/24 - now works with TabbyAPI and compatibles running on port 5000, as well as utils/exl_server, so you have a choice.
 - 5/19/24: try rollover of character image.
 Will now display character memory. takes a few (4-5?) steps before memory forms, so be patient.
 - 5/19/24: Async UI - Now you can scroll, pause, etc at any time.
 Hopefully nothing broke.
 Pause in mid-step will still run step to end.
 - 5/19/24: minor UI bug fixes.
 Fully async UI coming soon.